Gpx/gpx.github.io/src/posts/why-we-wont-be-writing-javascript-in-five-years.md

 ---

-As you probably know, JavaScript was created by
+As you probably know, JavaScript was created by [Brendan Eich](https://twitter.com/BrendanEich) in 1995 in only ten days.
-<a href="https://twitter.com/BrendanEich" target="_blank">Brendan Eich</a> in
-1995 in only ten days.
 Many developers love to make fun of it, but it's an excellent language if you consider how little designing it took.
 Most of us can't event finish a sprint in ten days, let alone implement a programming language.

 Of course, it's far from perfect and through they years it got updated, although not as much as it should have.
 Luckily TC39, the committee responsible for